-This Guide provides teachers with some starting ideas for projects that could be used to enter the Primary Awards for Green Education in Schools and shows how they can be linked with the National Curriculum for England (Key Stages 1 & 2).
+This Guide provides teachers with some starting ideas for projects that could be used to enter the Better Energy School Awards and shows how they can be linked with the new National Curriculum for England (Key Stages 1 & 2).
 It is not in any way intended to be prescriptive.
-There are many other opportunities to take part in the Awards and meet the objectives of the National Curriculum.
+There are many other opportunities to take part in the Awards and meet the objectives of the new National Curriculum.
 The only limits are your and your pupils' imagination and enthusiasm.
 We look forward to seeing lots of amazing ideas and work being entered into the Awards in future!